 • Professional email addresses, such as [email protected], can enhance credibility and brand recognition.

-• Redirecting and URL forwarding enable you to direct a domain to another website or social media profile, promoting your brand name.
+• Redirecting and URL forwarding let you route a domain to another website or social media profile, promoting your brand.
 For example, yourstore.com may link to your account on eBay, Etsy, or another online marketplace.

 • Companies can create landing pages or forms, like event registration, using a domain to support marketing efforts without a fully operational website.